Sun, Moon and Morning Star: Variants

 Von Hahn collected two other Greek variants.
 In one from the village of Zagori in Epirus, the third sister promises to give birth to twins, a boy and a girl "as beautiful as the morning star and the evening star".
 She marries the prince and gives birth to twins, but the queen mother replaces them for a puppy and a kitten and casts them in the sea.
 They are found by a Draken who raises them until they are ten years old and leaves them in the city, where they are found by an old woman.
 Every morning, after the twins wake up, a handful of coins appear on their pillow.
 The king takes a stroll and notices the morning star on the boy's face and the evening star on the girl's.
-The nurse sends them both for the Winged Horse of the Plains and the Beauty of the Land."Appendix F".
-In: Cook, Arthur Bernard.
-Zeus, A Study In Ancient Religion.
-Cambridge University Press.
-1925.
-Vol. II: Zeus, God of the Dark Sky (Thunder and Lightning).
-Part II: Appendixes and Index. pp. 1006–1007.
+The nurse sends them both for the Winged Horse of the Plains and the Beauty of the Land.

 In a variant from Agia Anna, the third sister promises to bear three golden children to the king.
 The mother-in-law takes the boy and hides them in the chicken coop and replaces them for animals (a puppy, a kitten and a snake).
 Years later, the king summons the entire kingdom in front of the castle, and the three siblings flee from the chicken coop to the front of the king.
 The king notices their beauty and wants to take them inside the palace, but they tell him he must bring their mother with them.
 Thus, the king learns of the whole plot and punishes his mother.

 In a tale from storyteller Katinko, a Greek refugee in Asia Minor born in 1894, the king marries three sisters, the youngest promising to give birth to a boy named Sun and a girl named Moon.
 After they are cast in the water, they are saved and grow up near the palace.
 Soon enough, a magician spurs Moon, the sister, to send her brother, the Sun, on a quest for "the magic apples, the birds which sing all day and Dünya-Güzeli, the Fair One of the World".
 The character of Dünya-Güzeli serves as the Speaking Bird and reveals the whole truth.